December 22, 2020, 12:10 p.m. (testing policy and campus travel guidelines; letter from the President)

 Modifications to Calendars and Course Delivery Options

-Waynesburg University has implemented necessary modifications to courses, schedules and academic calendars in order to adapt to the anticipated changing transmission levels in Fall 2020 and Spring 2021.
+Waynesburg University has implemented necessary modifications to courses, schedules and academic calendars in order to adapt to changing transmission levels.

 Course Delivery Options